 - The estimated cost of books or supplies required is $450*

-- Around 10 students completed the medical insurance specialist program last year
+- Around 10 students completed the medical insurance biller program last year

-- The length of the medical insurance specialist program is about 1 month
+- The length of the medical insurance biller program is about 1 month

 Phlebotomy (104 Hours)